ntc910/low-latency-remote-gaming-over-internet/README.md

 - Choose the provider that place their server on your country/ city because this will give you the lowest ping.
 - Choose the lowest configuration because this don't need a high performance and this will save your money.
 In my case, I choose 1 CPU core, 1 GB of RAM, 100 Mbps with unlimited data usage.
 - Choose the Linux as Operating System.
 Ubuntu is recommended.

+If your friend/etc... home network have the public IP, you can use a TV box or some small linux machine (with linux) and make it as a VPS but you need to setup port forwarding in the Router.
+B)

 ---